Outlook Email Report Template 7

 Report Tab

-Here you can specify name of RTF attachment file either from a variable or
+Here you can specify the name of a RTF attachment file either from a variable or

 by hard-coding it from the prompt (using say 'ReportCopy' will create

 attachment ReportCopy.rtf).
-If you use variable just put it's name.
+If you use a variable just use its name

-or find it from lookup button.
+or find it from the lookup button.
 No exclamation marks are required!

-You can define image shrinking factor for RTF reports
+You can define the image shrinking factor for RTF reports

 and specify variable names for RTF file name and path for saving reports.

-Normally you should not change this setting.
-Do it only if you
+Normally you wouldn't change this setting.
+Do so only if you

-Starting from version 6 you have full control of report sizing (both in Body and RTF).
+Starting from version 6 you have full control over report sizing (both in Body and RTF).

-By default template supports A4 reports.
-So the only thing you have to
+By default the template supports A4 reports.
+So the only thing you need to

-do to them is to specify if report has Landscape layout.
+do to them is to specify whether the report has Landscape layout.

-To define report margins (for RTF) and report width and height template generates and
+To define report margins (for RTF) and report width and height the template generates and

 uses 4 global variables: OERG:RTFleft, OERG:RTFtop, OERG:RTFwidth, and OERG:RTFheight.